binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/linux/shell-scripting.md

 }
 ```

-### 7.6 Creating a Library
+### 7.6 Create a library

-To use functions defined in other script file:
+To use functions defined in other script files:

 ```bash
 source script_file.sh
 ```

-### 7.7 Using Functions on the Command Line
+### 7.7 Use functions on the command line

 Define functions in the `.bashrc` file,
 then you can use them in the command line.